Wise Bites Memos

 Wise Bites: April 23, 2021

 Are you ready to bring your best self to the week’s challenges?
 If not, what will it take to rise to the occasion?
-One way to get yourself in the position to help others reach their potential is to invest in your own growth and improvement.
+One way to position yourself to help others reach their potential is to invest in your own growth and development.
 So take a moment to consume an illuminating review of a segment from a book, a few quotes that will capture your attention, and a thought-provoking find from the internet - small bites of wisdom.
-Here is the Wise Bites memo for you to consider for the week.
+Here is the Wise Bites memo for your consideration this week.

 Book Segment